locbones/D2RLAN-WPF/README.md

 - [Ethan-Braddy](https://github.com/Ethan-Braddy) for helping convert this project from WinForms to WPF, improving stability/performance<br>
 - [Dschu012](https://github.com/dschu012) for being there to answer my dumb questions and D2RHUD's base implementation<br>
 - [D2RModding Community](https://www.discord.gg/pqUWcDcjWF) for being patient, supportive and assisting with bug-reports or improvements<br>
+- Killshot for helping with D2RHUD function hooks and debug assistance <br>